JAVI-CC/UBUNTU-SSH/README.md

 # ubuntu-ssh
-Docker imagen de Ubuntu que se puede acceder mediante ssh
+Docker image of Ubuntu that can be accessed using ssh

 # USAGE
 Docker image of Ubuntu that can be accessed using ssh